Takaosan Yakuoin Temple 髙尾山薬王院

 A mountaintop temple providing respite for weary travelers and clarity for spiritual seekers

-Yakuo-in Temple was built in 744 and later restored in the 14th century.
+Takaosan Yakuoin Temple was built in 744 and later restored in 1375.
 It is known for both the Buddhist practice of shugendo or mountain asceticism, as well as its devotion to tengu, a mythical figure in Shinto belief believed to be messengers of the gods.

 With Mt.
-Takao as its backdrop, Yakuo-in Temple is loved for its stunning architecture and brilliant kaleidoscope of colors.
+Takao as its backdrop, Yakuoin is loved for its stunning architecture and brilliant kaleidoscope of colors.

 Different forms of asceticism are practiced at Yakuo-in, and you don't have to be a monk to participate.
-Guests can join firewalking as well as meditation sessions under a waterfall, known as takigyo.
+Guests can join firewalking, as well as meditation sessions sitting under a waterfall known as "takigyo."
 Typically, those pursuing asceticism wish to gain clarity of mind and focus on their goals.

 * The information on this page may be subject to change due to COVID-19.